stitchdata/docs/_saas-integrations/stripe/v2/stripe-v2.md

     anchor: "add-stitch-data-source"
     content: |
       {% include integrations/shared-setup/connection-setup.html %}
+      4. In the **Lookback window** field, enter the number of historical days' worth of data you would like to replicate from the start date.
+The maximum lookback period is 600 days.
+This field is optional.
+Head to the [Lookback windows and data extraction](#lookback-windows-extraction) section to learn more about this.

   - title: "Define the historical replication start date"
     anchor: "define-historical-sync"
     content: |